renuo/applications-setup-guide/after_deployment_tasks.md

 ## Generate and Integrate Favicons

 Add the following thing to the product backlog.
 You can use the gem real-favicon-rails for easy integration.
+Note that the customer can generate the icons, and then he can send you the JSON code which is displayed in the RoR tab.

 Real Favicon Generator (http://realfavicongenerator.net/) is a service that allows us to generate favicons for all formats and devices.